Basement-Builders-Club/RC-Radxa/README.md

 ## TODO
-Combine RC_Motor & RC_Servo

-Fix Unity (currently controllers not working properly)
+Make Unity look nice

+Make PCB

 Build

 ## Code to be ran on Radxa facilitating input and video transmission.
-RC.c will be the current working file.
-RC_Servo.c is the current most up to date and working file.
+RC.c is current most up to date and working file.

 ## Interface info
 Running PoseClient after starting the scene will run a test client